ComfyTavern/comfytavern/docs/node-types/node-types.en.md

 *   `StreamChunk`: Data stream chunk
 *   `ComboOption`: Used to mark values originating from or applicable to COMBO (dropdown suggestion) selections
 *   `UI_BLOCK`: (UI Rendering Hint) Marks this input component to be rendered as a "block" or "block-level" element, rather than an inline compact widget.
+*   `CanPreview`: (Action Hint) Marks this input to support the standard inline preview action button.
+*   `NoDefaultEdit`: (Action Hint) Marks this input to not display its type's default edit action button (if its type normally has one).

 **Behavioral Tags:**